-“The first five to 10 minutes are crucial, especially for people that get pitched all the time.
-In that first meeting, just focus on getting them excited.
+“The first five to 10 minutes are crucial, especially for people that get pitched all the time,” says Mike Harden, Co-Founder and Senior Partner at venture capital firm ARTIS Ventures.
+“In that first meeting, just focus on getting them excited.
 Don’t focus on too many details, just present the core of what you’re doing and if it meshes with that person and they’re excited about it then you’ll earn yourself another meeting.”

 Matt Hemsley, one of the primary investors in Spoon and Stable in Minneapolis, stresses:

-How to Find Investors
+How to find investors

 Many restaurateurs have found themselves in difficult situations as a result of not being clear about the benefits of being an investor before any contracts are signed.

 The contract and other investment documents that your attorney crafts for your investors will include specifics about what each party can and cannot do and how decisions relating to the business will be made, but some of the perks that your investors may be interested in aren’t appropriate for inclusion in legal documents.

 With that said, it doesn’t mean that they shouldn’t be discussed.
 If an investor calls for a reservation for 10 people on Friday night at 8 p.m., how will you respond?
 Your investors should know in advance what special treatment they can expect.

 Some restaurants host investor dinners a couple of times a year to show appreciation.
 Restaurateurs need research investor perks because some of them, like meal credits, can be taxable to the investor and will incur an additional cost for the restaurant.
 Regardless of what you offer, make sure everyone is on the same page so that no one feels unsatisfied or taken advantage of down the line.